 Do you need a peek back into the history of Barbados?
 Are you interested in Barbados history?
-Well a visit to the Barbados museum is a must do activity for both visitors and locals alike… At the Museum and Historical Society you can journey into Barbados History by viewing the many exhibits on display.
-Even the museum’s location is taste of by gone Barbados.
+Well, a visit to the Barbados museum is a must-do activity for both visitors and locals alike… At the Museum and Historical Society, you can journey into Barbados History by viewing the many exhibits on display.
+Even the museum’s location is the taste of bygone Barbados.

-Situated in what use to be a beautiful nineteenth century military prison the museum is the heart of what is known as the Garrison Historic Area.
+Situated in what used to be a beautiful nineteenth-century military prison the museum is the heart of what is known as the Garrison Historic Area.
 This popular attraction area comprises George Washington House, St.

 The History of Barbados

 Barbados history revealed… that’s how we describe a trip around the island.
 You see the island’s rich cultural heritage can be seen all across the beautiful landscape.
-Weather it is the islands parliament which is the third oldest in the Western hemisphere, or any one of the many nineteenth century plantation mansions that dates back to the islands rich colonial past.
+Whether it is the islands parliament which is the third oldest in the Western hemisphere, or any one of the many nineteenth-century plantation mansions that dates back to the island’s rich colonial past.

 At the museum Barbados rich heritage definitely comes to life, artifacts showcase the island’s cultural heritage and natural history that date back to the island’s early inhabitants.